 1. National Chairman

-The National Chairman of the Party shall be the Chief Executive Officer of the Party, and shall have power to:.
+The National Chairman of the Party shall be the Chief Executive Officer of the Party, and shall have power to:

 Summon and preside over the meetings of the National Convention, the National Executive Committee, the National Caucus, and the National Working Committee of the party.